 Imagine sending your kid off to college – and then learning that the graduation rate at the college is less than 1%.
 Would you blame your kid?
 Or would you blame the college?

 The weight loss industry is raking in tens of billions of dollars, feeding off of people’s misery.
-But, despite all the slick sales pages and fancy marketing, when you look at the actual results it’s generating, the scientific fact is that so far, it’s been an abject failure.
+But, despite all the slick sales pages and fancy marketing, when you look at the actual results it’s generating, the scientific fact is that it’s been an abject failure so far.

 So what’s going on?
 Why is it so hard for most people to lose weight and keep it off?